 Tunnel Site: Subsurface right-of-way used for access to lode claims or exploration of undiscovered lodes; not to exceed 3000 ft. in length with a radius of 1500 ft.
 (43 CFR 3832.41).

-5. Map of the Mining Claim or Site
+5. Create a Map of the Mining Claim Boundaries

 The regulations state you must file either-